goodwinos/yuyutime-screenshot-panel/README.md

-This plugin relies heavily on [dom-to-image library](https://github.com/tsayen/dom-to-image) (see details on browser support there) and also uses [save-as](https://github.com/noderaider/save-as) - provides ES6 version of FileSaver.js window.saveAs functionality.
+This plugin relies heavily on [dom-to-image library](https://github.com/tsayen/dom-to-image) (see details on browser support there) and also uses [save-as](https://github.com/noderaider/save-as) (provides ES6 version of FileSaver.js window.saveAs functionality).

 Initial plugin skeleton is based on
 [grafana plugin template](https://github.com/CorpGlory/grafana-plugin-template-webpack)